Data4SocialGood/HydroForecast/README.md

 1. **historical meteo data**: Meteorological data in Attica.
 Taken from: https://open-meteo.com
 2. **student population**: Data on the number of students in each school for the years 2018 - 2019.
 The names of the schools were matched to the ones in our dataset.
 Taken from: https://www.data.gov.gr/datasets/minedu_students_school
 3. **regional financial allocation**: Data on the financial allocation per municipality.
-Taken from:
+Taken from: https://www.ypes.gr/apokentromeni-dioikisi-aytodioikisi/oikonomika-stoicheia-ota/deltia-oikonomikon-stoicheion-ota
 4. **populations.xslx**: Data on population per municipality.
-Taken from:
+Taken from: https://fourtounis.gr/2022/07/25/%CE%BF-%CF%80%CE%BB%CE%B7%CE%B8%CF%85%CF%83%CE%BC%CF%8C%CF%82-%CF%84%CF%89%CE%BD-%CE%B4%CE%AE%CE%BC%CF%89%CE%BD-%CF%84%CE%B7%CF%82-%CE%B1%CF%84%CF%84%CE%B9%CE%BA%CE%AE-%CF%83%CF%8D%CE%BC%CF%86%CF%89/#prettyPhoto based on the population census of 2021.

 For the mapping of schools to real-life coordinates we made use of the Google Maps API.